d3/d3-shape/README.md

 [<img alt="Stacked Bar Chart" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-bar.png" width="295" height="295">](http://bl.ocks.org/mbostock/3886208)[<img alt="Streamgraph" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-stream.png" width="295" height="295">](http://bl.ocks.org/mbostock/4060954)

-With some chart types, such as bars or areas, you can subdivide the chart along a categorical dimension and apply color.
-For example, you might plot monthly sales broken down by product category.
-Such a <i>stacked</i> chart can show the overall value (total sales per month) and per-category values simultaneously.
-However, note that it is typically harder to compare across categories, as only the bottom layer of the stack is aligned.
+Some shape types can be stacked, placing one shape adjacent to another.
+For example, a bar chart of monthly sales might be broken down into a multi-series bar chart of monthly sales by product category by stacking bars vertically.
+Equivalently, a bar chart can be subdivided by an ordinal dimension (product category), applying a color encoding.
+Stacked charts can show overall value and per-category value simultaneously; however, it is typically harder to compare across categories, as only the bottom layer of the stack is aligned.
 (See also [grouped charts](http://bl.ocks.org/mbostock/3887051).)

 Like the [pie generator](#pies), the stack generator does not produce a shape directly.
 Instead it computes a layout which you can then pass to an [area generator](#areas) or use directly, say to position bars.